Riyaaa1/skill-assessments/docs/Readme.md

-Html page can be viewed through this link [link](https://riyaaa1.github.io/skill-assessments/)
+Html page for R data science assessment can be viewed through this [link](https://riyaaa1.github.io/skill-assessments/)